Isacco-B/Owly/README.md

   - Includes a *migrations.sql* file to recreate the database structure.
 - **Security**:
   - Sanitized database queries using PDO to prevent SQL Injection attacks.
+- **Routing**:
+  - Integrated the AltoRouter library to simplify routing.

 ## Tech Stack Client